John Doane: Family

-In his will dated May 18, 1678, inventory taken May 21, 1686 and sworn by Abigail Doane May 29, 1686, he named his "loving wife," daughter Abigail, sons John, Daniel and Ephraim, and granddaughter Margaret Hicks, and left the remainder of his estate to "all my sons and daughters".
+In his will dated May 18, 1678, inventory taken May 21, 1686, and sworn by Abigail Doane May 29, 1686, he named his "loving wife," daughter Abigail, sons John, Daniel and Ephraim, and granddaughter Margaret Hicks, and left the remainder of his estate to "all my sons and daughters".
 He described himself in the will as "aged eighty and eight or there about" and in the inventory he was said to have died February 21, 1685/86, "aged about a hundred years."

-Death and burial of John Doane
+Death and burial

-John Doane died in Eastham, Massachusetts on February 21, 1685/6.
+John Doane died in Eastham, Massachusetts, on February 21, 1685/6.
 He was buried in Cove Burying Ground in Eastham where his tombstone is existent as well as memorials in his honor.

 Memorial

 In 1869 the Doanes erected a memorial stone on the site of Deacon John's house in Eastham, Massachusetts.
 That site, overlooking Nauset Bay, is now a part of the Cape Cod National Seashore.
 In 1906, a perpetual lot in the Old Town Cove burial ground, including the grave site of Deacon Daniel Doane, a son, was set aside.
 The following year a memorial stone with a bronze tablet honoring Deacon John Doane was erected.
 In 1994 a granite stone and bronze marker commemorating the 350th anniversary of the founding of Nauset was dedicated at the homesite.

 In 1936, the Doane Family Association of America was incorporated and remains active.
 The purpose of the organization is to research and record genealogical data from all sources pertaining to John Doane and his descendants.